BrixIA/Brixia-score-COVID-19/README.md

 ### Prepare and load the segmentation dataset

-To prepare the segmentation dataset either `Montgomery County`, `Shenzhen Hospital`, and `JSRT` datasets must be downloaded from their websites and unpacked in a folder (as `data/sources/`).
+To prepare the segmentation dataset either `Montgomery County`, `Shenzhen Hospital`, and `JSRT` datasets must be downloaded from their websites and unpacked in a folder (for instance `data/sources/`).
 Than execute:
 ```bash
  python3 -m datasets.lung_segmentation  --input_folder data/sources/ --target_size 512
 ```